BiffBangPow/silverstripe-elementmodule-template/README.md

 Code should be added in the `src`directory, following PSR autoloading guidelines for namespaces, directory structure, etc.

-A simple structure for front-end assets has also been included, and these are exposed by composer.
-Assets are included using the Requirements API in the template.
-Paths here should be updated to match the actual module name.
+No front-end assets have been included, It is anticipated that these would be generated on a per-project basis, and would be added to the element within the overridden template used in the theme.